-To require all trustees, governors, managers and employees, to maintain high standards in their professional relationships and treat all with dignity and respect.
+To require all trustees, School/Academy Community Board representatives, Line Managers and employees, to maintain high standards in their professional relationships and treat all with dignity and respect.

-In the event of an allegation of discrimination, harassment, bullying or victimisation against a Head Teacher, the Chair of the Local Governing Body shall inform and liaise with Chief Executive Officer of the Tarka Learning Partnership.
-An allegation concerning a Head Teacher should be made in writing and addressed to the Chair of the local Governing Body.
+In the event of an allegation of discrimination, harassment, bullying or victimisation against a Head Teacher, the Chief Executive Officer of the Tarka Learning Partnership will appoint an appropriate investigator.
+An allegation concerning a Head Teacher should be made in writing and addressed to the Chief Executive Officer.

 Where possible, the matter shall initially be addressed through the informal process using mediation.
-This may involve a nominated Governor to facilitate an informal mediation meeting with the parties concerned.
+This may involve a nominated Senior Leader, member of the Trust Central team or Trustee to facilitate an informal mediation meeting with the parties concerned.

-Where the informal stage does not resolve the matter, the Chair of Governors (or a nominated Governor) with support from the Tarka Learning Partnership HR Leader will consider;
+Where the informal stage does not resolve the matter, CEO with support from the Tarka Learning Partnership HR Leader will consider;

-a) The use of a formal mediation meeting provided that it is agreed with all parties involved to be an acceptable form of action.
-In these circumstances the nominated Governor shall arrange for the meeting to be set up as soon as possible and normally within ten working days.

-- b) When an investigation is to be undertaken, the Deputy Chief Executive Officer of the Tarka Learning Partnership will act at the Investigating Officer. - c) Whether the working arrangements need to be altered and/or the Head Teacher needs to be suspended from work to enable the investigation to be undertaken or to provide for a cooling off period.
+- a) The use of a formal mediation meeting provided that it is agreed with all parties involved to be an acceptable form of action.
+In these circumstances the nominated person shall arrange for the meeting to be set up as soon as possible and normally within ten working days. - b) When an investigation is to be undertaken, the Deputy Chief Executive Officer of the Tarka Learning Partnership will act at the Investigating Officer. - c) Whether the working arrangements need to be altered and/or the Head Teacher needs to be suspended from work to enable the investigation to be undertaken or to provide for a cooling off period.

-The Investigating Officer shall present their report to the Chair of Governors (or the nominated Governor) with a copy to the complainant and the Head Teacher.
+The Investigating Officer shall present their report to the HR Leader with a copy to the complainant and the Head Teacher.

-The Chair of Governors (or nominated Governor) in consultation with the HR Leader shall then determine the most appropriate course of action to take.
+The HR Leader shall then determine the most appropriate course of action to take.

-The Chair of Governors (or the nominated Governor) supported by HR, shall inform and explain to all parties concerned the outcome of the investigation and the next stage of the procedure to be followed.
+The HR Leader, shall inform and explain to all parties concerned the outcome of the investigation and the next stage of the procedure to be followed.